-❖ NOTE: The combination carbon monoxide/propane alarm is connected to a constant 12-volt power source.
-The carbon Battery Disconnect monoxide/propane alarm remains operational when the battery disconnect solenoid switch, or "main power switch," is in the "OFF" position.
+❖ NOTE: The combination carbon monoxide/propane alarm requires a constant 12-volt power source.
+The carbon monoxide/propane alarm remains operational when the battery disconnect solenoid switch, or "main power switch," is in the "ON" position or when the ignition key is rotated to the "ON" position.